Sajeeb Wazed Joy: Personal life

 Wazed was settled in the United States for over two decades.
 He married Kristine Ann Overmire in 2002.
 They have a daughter.
 Their house is in Falls Church, Virginia.
 Since 2009, Wazed has divided his time between Bangladesh and the United States.

-Given the violent history of brutal assassination of Sheikh Mujib family in 1975, and later attempts to assassinate Sheikh Hasina, which was 19 times in total, and very high security risk towards the immediate Mujib family members, in 2015 Sajeeb was given lifelong protection by the government of Bangladesh through the Special Security Force.
+Given the assassination of Sheikh Mujibur Rahman and his family in 1975, 19 later attempts to assassinate Sheikh Hasina, and the very high security risk towards the immediate Mujib family members, in 2015 Sajeeb was given lifelong protection by the government of Bangladesh through the Special Security Force.
 The government also announced free utility for life for him and his family.
 On 29 August 2024, the interim government decided to cancel this law.
 Then on 9 September 2024, an ordinance was issued repealing this law.
-On 13 January 2025 in a part of a his facebook post, he said he and Kristine "are no longer married", and they had "separated almost three years ago and are divorced."
+On 13 January 2025, in a part of a Facebook post, he said he and Kristine "are no longer married", and they had "separated almost three years ago and are divorced."
 He became a United States citizen in May 2025.